StinoDes/Ore.js/README.md

 the root of the object.
 Same goes for append and prepend.

 #### Creating a new element
-You can create a new element by calling `EZI.craft( <tag>, <config> )`.
+You can create a new element by calling `Ore.craft( <tag>, <config> )`.
 As tag, you pass the desired HTML-tag, and the config is similar to what we've seen before.
 The main difference is that you should define *children* as `children: [ <Mineral>, <Mineral> ]` in the root of the config.
 This method returns your newly created Mineral, which you can then append or manipulate further.